-MATH 642 (3-3-0) Complex Analysis III: A continuation of MATH 641, including such advanced topics as Runge's Theorem, analytic continuity and Reimann surfaces, harmonic functions, entire functions, and the range of an analytic function.
-Prerequisite: MATH 641.
+MATH 642 (3-3-0) Complex Analysis III: A continuation of MATH 641, including such advanced topics as Runge?s Theorem, analytic continuity and Reimann surfaces, harmonic functions, entire functions, and the range of an analytic function.

 MATH 651 (3-3-0) Functional Analysis I: The first course of a two-semester sequence, including such topics as normed spaces, Banach spaces, the dual space, continuous linear mappings (spaces), topological vector spaces, the open mapping and closed graph theorems, equicontinuous mappings, and theorems of Banach and Banach-Steinhaus, convex sets, separation of convex sets, and the Hahn-Banach Theorem.
-Prerequisite: MATH 621.

-MATH 652 (3-3-0) Functional Analysis II: The second course of a two-semester sequence, including such topics as locally convex spaces, metrizable locally convex spaces, the determination of various dual spaces and their topologies, compact convex sets, weakly compact sets, semireflexivity, reflexivity, extreme points, Krien Milman Theorem, Eberlein's Theorem, and metric properties of normed spaces.
-Prerequisite: MATH 651.
+MATH 652 (3-3-0) Functional Analysis II: The second course of a two-semester sequence, including such topics as locally convex spaces, metrizable locally convex spaces, the determination of various dual spaces and their topologies, compact convex sets, weakly compact sets, semireflexivity, reflexivity, extreme points, Krien Milman Theorem, Eberlein?s Theorem, and metric properties of normed spaces.

 MATH 671 (3-3-0) Partial Differential Equations: A study of topics such as Cauchy-Kowalewsky theorem, existence and regularity of the solutions, Dirichlet problem for linear elliptic equations, Cauchy problems, hyperbolic equations, and fundamental solutions of linear equations with constant coefficients.
-Prerequisites: MATH 331 and MATH 571.
+Prerequisite: MATH 331 And MATH 571

 MATH 681 (3-3-0) Tensor Analysis: A study of such topics as tensor algebra, covariant and contravariant components, christoffel symbols, and applications of tensor analysis.
-Prerequisite: Consent of the department.